Buprenorphine use while Breastfeeding

 Drugs containing Buprenorphine: Suboxone, Subutex, Belbuca, Butrans, Sublocade, Zubsolv, Probuphine, Buprenex, Cassipa, Bunavail

 Summary of Use during Lactation

 Buprenorphine has poor oral bioavailability and is usually given by the sublingual or parenteral route.
 Sublingual bioavailability is 30 to 40% in adults and peak levels in blood occur 60 to 90 minutes after a dose.
-Buprenorphine is metabolized to the active metabolite, norbuprenorphine.
-Further metabolism is by glucuronidation.
+Buprenorphine is metabolized to the slightly active metabolite, norbuprenorphine.
+Further metabolism is by glucuronidation to active metabolites.

-One woman who was receiving daily buprenorphine (dosage and route not stated) for narcotic abstinence had milk levels of 520, 720 and 230 mcg/L on days 3, 6 and 9 postpartum (time of sample not stated).
+One woman who was receiving daily sublingual buprenorphine (dosage not stated) for narcotic abstinence had milk levels of 520, 720 and 230 ng/L on days 3, 6 and 9 postpartum (times of samples not stated).

 One woman who was 8 days postpartum had been receiving buprenorphine 8 mg sublingually for narcotic abstinence for 7 months.
 Ten random milk samples were collected over 4 days.
 The highest milk levels of buprenorphine and norbuprenorphine were 14.7 and 6.3 mcg/L. Using the peak milk level data, the estimated maximum intake of an exclusively breastfed infant would be 2.4% of the maternal weight-adjusted dosage of buprenorphine and norbuprenorphine, but not including the contribution of any glucuronide metabolite.